PropertyBrands/scr-stp-doc/api-spec.md

     <BackgroundSearchPackage />
 </BackgroundReports>
 ```
 2. **Response**: The response body will return an AlternativeScoringModels node with an array of Model objects.
-The payload always include, at a minimum, the "default" scoring model.
+The payload always included, at a minimum, the "default" scoring model.
 ```xml
 <?xml version="1.0"?><BackgroundReports userId="{ClientLocationUN}" password="{ClientLocationPW}">
   <BackgroundReportPackage>